 Our experienced sexual assault lawyers are totally focused on one result - getting your case stopped or won.
 We want to help you through it in a way which minimises the stress of the ordeal.

 We work intensely to get to that goal, by negotiating with and pressuring the police or CPS, and investigating for ourselves.
 If it reaches court, your case has to stand out.
 We prepare you for trial and prepare the case against your accuser.
-Our sexual assault lawyers look past the allegation and look at motives, inconsistencies, and the background of the complainant.
+Our sexual assault solicitors look past the allegation and look at motives, inconsistencies, and the background of the complainant.

 Claiming to have suffered a sexual assault does not mean that the allegation must be accepted without corroborating evidence.
 We make sure that everyone in court understands this.
 We are never afraid to call out a liar.